 Each tool has a specific geometry that makes them ideal for a particular machining operation.

 In this article, I've discussed lathe cutting tools in detail and classified them on the basis of operation, structure, material, and feed direction.

 What is a Lathe Cutting Tool?

 Generally, lathe cutting tools consist of a sharp edge that is pressed against the surface of the rotating workpiece to remove the material at the desired depth.
 The cutting tool is either mounted on a tool post (metal lathes) or positioned on a tool rest (wood lathes).

-The path traced by the cutting tool on the surface of the workpiece determines its final shape.
+These tools can be moved around the axis system of the lathe and the path traced by the cutting tool on the surface of the workpiece determines its final shape.

 Unlike other machining operations, lathe machines consist of a rotating workpiece, mounted on the chuck, generally a 3 jaw or 4 jaw chuck, and a stationary cutting tool, known as a lathe cutting tool.

 As a result, the cutting tools used in lathes are significantly different from the tools used in other machines like routers, mills, drills, etc.